sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel.md

 #### Keep in mind

 - Do not commit file whose name include spaces, Bazel do not like it.
-- Do not expect your tests to be ran inside the source tree and to be inside a git repository.
+- Do not expect your tests to be run inside the source tree and to be inside a git repository.
   - They will be run in the sandbox.
 Instead create a temp folder and init a git repo manually over there.

 #### Building and testing things